TEQSA smoothing initiative

 Providers will be invited to provide feedback on an extension proposal.
 As part of their feedback, providers have the option of agreeing in full, partially agreeing or not agreeing with the proposal.
 Agreement is voluntary and at each individual provider’s discretion.
 The proposal that selected providers receive will set out the course/s (and registration if applicable) for extension, the proposed period of extension, and the timeframe for the provider to respond to the proposal.
 There is no fee attached to an extension.

 8. What is the length of time for extensions in proposals?

 The length of time for extensions in proposals is based on data modelling and dependencies on current re-registration dates, and therefore will vary for individual providers.
 However, most extensions will not exceed three years.

-9. Can a provider choose to partially accept a proposal e.g. opt for extension to selected courses?
+9. Can a provider choose to partially agree with a proposal e.g. opt for extension to selected courses?

-Providers may opt to respond to an extension by partially accepting a proposal.
-For example, providers may accept an extension for specific courses and decline for others.
-TEQSA will consider a provider’s response to partially accept a proposal on a case by case basis, to ensure that it remains consistent with the smoothing intent.
+Providers may opt to respond to an extension proposal by partially agreeing with the proposal.
+For example, providers may agree with an extension proposal for specific courses and not agree with others.
+TEQSA will consider each provider’s response on a case by case basis, to ensure that it remains consistent with the smoothing intent.